-$$I{L-PEAK} = I{LOAD-MAX} + \Delta i{L} / 2 \tag{16}$$
+$$I{\text{L-PEAK}} = I{\text{LOAD-MAX}} + \Delta i{\text{L}} / 2 \tag{16}$$

-The LM46002-Q1 has both valley current limit and peak current limit.
+The LM46002 has both valley current limit and peak current limit.
 During an instantaneous short, the peak inductor current can be high due to a momentary increase in duty cycle.
 The inductor current rating must be higher than the HS current limit.
-It is advised to select an inductor with a larger core saturation margin and preferably a softer roll off of the inductance value over load current.
+It is advised to select an inductor with a larger core saturation margin and preferably a softer rolloff of the inductance value over load current.

-In general, it is preferable to choose lower inductance in switching power supplies, because it usually corresponds to faster transient response, smaller DCR, and reduced size for more compact designs.
-However, too low of an inductance can generate too large of an inductor current ripple such that overcurrent protection at the full load could be falsely triggered.
+In general, lower inductance in switching power supplies is the best choice because it usually corresponds to faster transient response, smaller DCR, and reduced size for more compact designs.
+But an inductance that is too low can generate an inductor current ripple that is too large so that overcurrent protection at the full load could be falsely triggered.
 It also generates more conduction loss, since the RMS current is slightly higher relative that with lower current ripple at the same DC current.
 Larger inductor current ripple also implies larger output voltage ripple with the same output capacitors.
-With peak-current-mode control, it is not recommended to have an inductor current ripple that is too small.
+With peak-current-mode control, TI does not recommend having an inductor current ripple that is too small.
 Enough inductor current ripple improves signal-to-noise ratio on the current comparator and makes the control loop more immune to noise.

 Once the inductance is determined, the type of inductor must be selected.
-Ferrite designs have very low core losses and are preferred at high switching frequencies, so design goals can concentrate on copper loss and preventing saturation.
+Ferrite designs have very low core losses and are preferable at high switching frequencies, so design goals can concentrate on copper loss and preventing saturation.
 Ferrite core material saturates hard, which means that inductance collapses abruptly when the peak design current is exceeded.
 The 'hard' saturation results in an abrupt increase in inductor ripple current and consequent output voltage ripple.
-Do not allow the core to saturate.
+Do not allow the core to saturate!

-For the design example, a standard $10-\mu H$ inductor from Würth, Coiltronics, or Vishay can be used for the 3.3-V output with plenty of current rating margin.
+For the design example, a standard 10-μH inductor from Wurth, Coiltronics, or Vishay can be used for the 3.3-V output with plenty of current-rating margin.